The superconformal index and localizing higher derivative supergravity: Introduction

 This approach was used for minimal supergravity in \cite{Bobev:2022bjm,Cassani:2022lrk} to match the universal part of \eqref{index}, with flavour chemical potentials turned off.
 With vector multiplets, a matching was made in \cite{Cassani:2024tvk}, focussing on equal angular momentum, certain theories and also resorting to numerics.
 Given the topological nature and simplicity of the expression \eqref{index}, one might expect \cite{Cassani:2024tvk} that it can be derived in a more robust and universal way using the techniques of equivariant localization in supergravity \cite{BenettiGenolini:2023kxp}.
 Indeed this has been achieved for the leading order term in \cite{Colombo:2025ihp,Colombo:2025yqy,BenettiGenolini:2025icr}.

 The purpose of this paper is to show that localization can also be used to obtain the sub-leading terms.
-We utilise two ingredients: first, that localization of $D=5$ supergravity at the two-derivative level can be carried out by performing a dimensional reduction and then utilising the results for $D=4$, $\mathcal{N}=2$ supergravity \cite{BenettiGenolini:2025icr,BenettiGenolini:2024xeo, BenettiGenolini:2024lbj}.
-Second, that localization can be extended to off-shell conformal supergravity in $D=4$ and in particular to arbitrary higher derivative theories~\cite{toappear}.
-The strategy is then clear: we consider the four-derivative supergravity theory in $D=5$ of \cite{Cassani:2024tvk}, dimensionally reduce to $D=4$, and then use the results of \cite{toappear}.
-We will show that \eqref{index} can be recovered without requiring an explicit solution, without having to assume equal angular momenta, and for a general class of theories.
+We utilise two ingredients: first, that localization of $D=5$ supergravity at the two-derivative level can be carried out by performing a dimensional reduction and then utilising results for $D=4$, $\mathcal{N}=2$ supergravity \cite{BenettiGenolini:2025icr,BenettiGenolini:2024xeo, BenettiGenolini:2024lbj}.
+Second, that localization can be extended to off-shell conformal supergravity in $D=4$ and hence to higher derivative theories~\cite{BenettiGenolini:2026qdm}.
+The strategy is then clear: we consider the four-derivative supergravity theory in $D=5$ of \cite{Cassani:2024tvk}, dimensionally reduce to $D=4$, and then use the results of \cite{BenettiGenolini:2026qdm}.
+We show that \eqref{index} can be recovered without requiring an explicit solution, without having to assume equal angular momenta, and for a general class of theories.
+Our procedure just assumes that a solution with certain prescribed global data exists \footnote{We also assume that any such solution, which in general is complex, is a \emph{bona fide} saddle point of the Euclidean gravitational path integral for computing the superconformal index; for some further discussion see \cite{BenettiGenolini:2026raa,Krishna:2026rma}.}.